audioxide/data/data/posts/20170621-reviews-royal-blood-how-did-we-get-so-dark.md

   myself asking why it isn’t more.
 The album gives a far clearer impression of who Royal Blood want to sound like than it does what their vibe is.
 week: 103
+blurb: The character is far more impressive than the substance.
+The general tone of the record never shifts, and as agreeable as that tone is I often find myself asking why it isn’t more.
+The album gives a far clearer impression of who Royal Blood want to sound like than it does what their actual vibe is.
 ---
 author: ANDRÉ
 review: >-